 The Brookings Institution gave St. Mary’s a score of 99 out of 100, making it the top university in San Antonio, second in Texas and 17th nationally for how well it prepares students for careers – ahead of Harvard, Notre Dame, Yale, Texas A&M and UT-Austin.
 Brookings uses government and private data to analyze college value-added, considering the economic success of graduates – incomes, occupations and loan repayment rates.

 Columnist James B. Stewart wrote that many of today’s ubiquitous college rankings are flawed in that they don’t measure institutions’ true effect on students’ futures.
 So he shed light on the Brookings Institution’s “value added” rankings.
 Stewart interviewed the author of the Brookings study, Jonathan Rothwell, who isolated the highest “value added” colleges regardless of major.
-Steward dubbed it the “Brookings-Common Sense” ranking.
+Stewart dubbed it the “Brookings-Common Sense” ranking.

 St. Mary’s lies in the upper echelon of 46 ranked colleges in Texas.
 In the South, StMU was ranked 65th of 311 schools.
 Nationally, St. Mary’s tied for 288th of 1,061 schools.
 This ranking, established in 2016 by the Wall Street Journal and Times Higher Education, takes college resources, student engagement, graduate outcomes and learning environment into consideration.